flxst/nerblackbox/README.md

 ## Datasets and Models

-The aboove works out of the box for built-in datasets and models.
+The above works out of the box for built-in datasets and models.

 - Built-in datasets:
     - CoNLL2003 (english)